someengineering/resoto.com/blog/2022/06-22-kubernetes-support/index.md

 All annotations in Kubernetes are available as tags.
 Resoto allows to update tags via ResotoShell, as well as delete tags.

 Let's tag all pods with the name `resoto` in it with the tag `owner`.
-Please note: this tag will be ephemeral and goes away once the pod is deleted.
-If you want a more permanent tag, you would need to adjust the related Kubernetes deployment spec.
+Please note: this tag will be temporary and goes away once the pod is deleted since a pod is only a template instance in Kubernetes.
+If we wanted a more permanent tag, we would need to adjust the related pod template - the deployment in this case.

 ```bash
 > search is(kubernetes_pod) and name~resoto | tag update owner matthias | list name, tags